ZoeHancox/explainable_TGCNN/README.md

 ![Edge activation graph](documentation/graph_edge_activation.gif)

-1. Extract the filters from the 3D CNN layer of the TG-CNN model.
+1. Extract the filters from the 3D CNN layer of the TGCNN model.
 2. Find the filter with the strongest differentiation of maximum activation between the positive and negative class.
 3. Select the filter with the largest activation difference (or mean or median of all filters) to show edge activation.
 4. Do element-wise multiplication between the filter and the input graph as a sliding window.